2016 U.S.–Iran naval incident: Incident

-On January 12, 2016, two United States Navy riverine command boats (RCBs) cruising from Kuwait to Bahrain with a combined crew of nine men and one woman on board strayed into Iranian territorial waters which extend three nautical miles around Farsi Island in Persian Gulf.
+On January 12, 2016, two United States Navy riverine command boats (RCBs) cruising from Kuwait to Bahrain with a combined crew of nine men and one woman on board strayed into Iranian territorial waters which extend three nautical miles around Farsi Island in the Persian Gulf.
 Patrol craft of Iran's Islamic Revolutionary Guard Corps (IRGC) Navy seized the craft and detained the crew at a military base on Farsi Island.

 According to military sources, the two RCBs were on a routine transit from Kuwait to Bahrain, which serves as the home port for Task Force 56 under the Fifth Fleet.
 They left Kuwait at 12:23 p.m local time and were scheduled to refuel with the U.S. Coast Guard Island-class patrol cutter USCGC Monomoy at 5 p.m.
 During the transit one RCB developed an engine problem, and both boats stopped to solve the mechanical issue.
 During this time they drifted into Iranian waters.
 At 5:10 p.m. the boats were approached by the two small Iranian center-console craft followed by two more boats.
 There was a verbal exchange between the Iranian and U.S personnel and the officer commanding the RCBs allowed the Iranian sailors to come aboard and take control.
 The Iranian forces made the sailors kneel with their hands behind their heads.
 The RCBs reported their engine failure to Task Force 56, and all communications were terminated after the report.
 A U.S. search-and-rescue effort was launched leading to "robust bridge-to-bridge communications" with Iranian military vessels, wherein the Iranians informed U.S. Navy cruiser USS Anzio at 5:15 p.m that "the RCBs and their crew were in Iranian custody at Farsi Island and were safe and healthy."
 By the time a search-and-rescue effort got under way (it included sending a U.S. Navy and U.S Coast Guard vessel inside Iranian territorial waters over concern U.S. sailors could have been lost overboard), the sailors were already ashore.